$ oc policy add-role-to-user \

 --docker-email=<email>

-You can use a secret for pulling images for pods by adding the secret to your service account.
+Link the pull secret to a service account by entering the following command.
 Note that the name of the service account should match the name of the service account that pod uses.
-The default service account is default
+The default service account is default.

 $ oc secrets link default <pull_secret_name> --for=pull

-To verify the change, enter the following command:
+Verify the change by entering the following command:

 $ oc get serviceaccount default -o yaml